Product Launches

 The world of venue and product launches has changed and we will have to adapt to a “new normal”.
 In the meantime we can look back on some interesting and diverse experiences when we launched new businesses in glamorous venues, new cars, new products and introduced guests to some great experiences.

-Malta – new business by the sea – I was very fortunate to be posted to Malta a few years ago where I was involved with the official opening of a new business in amazing offices overlooking the harbour.
+Malta – new business by the sea – at one time I was very fortunate to be posted to Malta where I was involved with the official opening of a new business in amazing offices overlooking the harbour.
 Organising a television crew, writing a brief for the Minister and dealing with the needs of international guests were part of this fantastic experience.
-This was one of several international events where I quickly learnt to deal with some interesting and unusual requests from the guests – the answer is of course “yes we can” then with great support from local hoteliers and colleagues we made sure it did happen.
+This was one of several international events, the others were in the US, where I quickly learnt to deal with interesting and unusual requests from the guests – the answer is of course “yes we can” then with great support from local hoteliers and colleagues we made sure it did happen.

-Cars – I may not be a petrol head but I can appreciate a sleek new car and the increase in sales that it can stimulate.
-For one client my role was to ensure that our great ideas to help launch the new VW Golf were practical and achievable; we also had to create interest with the media.
-Launching a new model is always a busy and exciting time for the client, their staff as well as the potential customers.
-A lofty chilly showroom venue becomes more interment with live music in the background, a fantastic new product and some delicious easy to eat nibbles as well as a “drink or two” but it is the relationship of the showroom and support staff as they interact with customers that really makes the evening buzz and hopefully lead to test drives.
+Cars – I may not be a petrol head but I can appreciate the sleek lines of a gleaming car and the excitement it can create.
+For one client my role was to ensure that our great ideas to help launch the new VW Golf and then a new Audi were practical and achievable; we also had to create interest with the media.
+Lofty chilly showrooms become more inviting with live music in the background, a fantastic new product and some delicious easy to eat nibbles as well as a small drink; but it is the interaction of the showroom and support staff with customers that really makes the evening buzz and hopefully lead to test drives and sales.